-i) The rules in this book including definitions, race signals, preambles, the rules of an appendix when it applies (but not titles)
+(i) The rules in this book include definitions, competition signals, preambles, the rules of an appendix when it applies (but not titles).

-ii) the prescriptions of the national authority concerned, when they apply:
+(ii) The prescriptions of the national authority concerned, when they apply:

-- iii) the Sailing Instructions and Notice of Race; - iv) any other document governing the event. - 28.18.
-Set.
-A course is considered set when all marks and starting/finishing vessels are anchored in their correct position and the Race Committee is ready to start a race. - 28.19.
-Starting: A board starts when, after its starting signal, any part of its hull, rig or crew first crosses the starting line the direction of the course to the first mark. - 28.20.
-Finishing: a board finishes when any part of its hull, rig or crew first crossed the finish line in a controlled sailing position. - 28.21.
-Tacking: Is a transitional manoeuvre of changing tack with the wind ahead.
-A Tack begins when the turn is started and it ends when the board has borne away to a proper course. - 28.22.
-Gybing: Is a transitional manoeuvre of changing tack with the wind aster.
-A gybe begins when the turn started and it ends when the board is underway on a proper course. - 28.23.
-An upwind race: Where over 20% of the course is upwind. - 28.24.
-Dangerous Sailing: Sailing in a manner then can be considered as dangerous or a threat to the safety of the other competitors.
+- (iii) the Sailing Instructions and Notice of Race; - (iv) any other document governing the event. - 41.20.
+Set: A course is considered set when all marks and starting/finishing vessels are anchored in their correct position and the Race Committee is ready to start a race. - 41.21.
+Starting: A board starts when, after its starting signal, any part of its hull, rig or crew first crosses the starting line the direction of the course to the first mark. - 41.22.
+Finishing: a board finishes when any part of its hull, rig or crew first crosses the finish line in a controlled sailing position. - 41.23.
+Tacking: Is a transitional maneuver of changing tack with the wind ahead.
+A Tack begins when the turn is started and it ends when the board has borne away to a proper course. - 41.24.
+Gybing: Is a transitional maneuver of changing tack with the wind aster.
+A gybe begins when the turn starts and it ends when the board is underway on a proper course.

-28.25.
-Conditions:
+- 41.25.
+Dangerous Sailing: Sailing in a manner then can be considered as dangerous or a threat to the safety of the other competitors. - 41.26.
+Conditions: For all races the Minimum wind conditions is 7 knots or considered suitable conditions by the call of the Race Director.

-For all races the Minimum wind conditions is 7 knots or considered suitable conditions by the call of the Race Director.
+From the starting procedure until the end of the race should be abandoned if the wind drops 7 knots or the conditions are not suitable in any part of the course area.

-From the starting procedure until the end of the race should be abandon if the wind drops 7 knots or the conditions are not suitable in any part of the course area.
+In all cases the Race Director shall ensure that the wind is measured in all the course area; close to the marks, starting line, finishing line.

-On all cases the Race Director shall ensure that the wind is measured in all the course area; close to the marks, starting line, finishing line...
 It is recommended to have boats in all the parts of the course.